sjhuskey/markdown-presentation/presentation.md

 You should definitely check out Pandoc.
 It's like a Swiss Army Knife for document formats!

+There are online services (e.g., [MD Converter](https://cloudconvert.com/md-converter) and [MConverter](https://mconverter.eu/convert/markdown/)), if you prefer not to use the command line.

 ## Static Web Site Generators

 Many static web site generators like [Eleventy](https://www.11ty.dev/) (Yay!) and [Jekyll](https://jekyllrb.com/) (Boo!) use Markdown for basic content.